laminlabs/lamin-blog/docs/cellxgene.md

 ## Author contributions

 Ishita created a Python package that can be run as an ETL to mirror the CZI cellxgene datasets into a LaminDB instance.
+She has maintained the mirror since early 2026.
-Lukas worked out ontology mappings.
+Lukas worked out ontology mappings and maintained the mirror in 2025.
 Sergei created AnnData streaming accessors to run parsing at scale.
 Alex co-supervised the project.
-Sunny conceptualized the project, implemented the initial versions, and co-supervised the project.
+Sunny conceptualized the project, implemented & maintained the initial versions of the mirror, and co-supervised the project.

 ## How to cite